Affiliate links on Android Authority may earn us a commission. Learn more.

 What’s Arm, you ask?
-Simply put, it’s a computer processor architecture that rivals x86, the current dominant standard.
+Simply put, it’s a computer processor architecture that powers many portable electronics, including your smartphone.
+However, it has yet to break into the desktop PC space.
 While smartphones have almost always used Arm-based processors, desktops and laptops have instead relied on the x86 architecture.
 That has started to change of late, though, thanks to Arm’s many advantages that make it a better fit for portable devices.

-We’ve already seen proof of this with Apple’s custom Arm-based M1 silicon.
+We’ve already seen proof of this with Apple’s custom Arm-based M1 and M2 chips.
 Not to be left behind, Microsoft also offers Windows on Arm to support Arm-based hardware.
 The winds of change are certainly heading in Arm’s direction but why is this suddenly preferable to traditional AMD- and Intel-powered laptops?

 What is Windows on Arm?

 Windows on Arm simply refers to Microsoft’s Windows OS running on computers powered by Arm processors, as opposed to the dominant x86 chips offered by Intel and AMD.
 The platform started out bringing Windows 10 to Arm-powered laptops and tablets all the way back in 2017 but has since been updated to run Windows 11 as well.

 Compared to a traditional Windows laptop, Windows on Arm promises superior battery life that lasts more than one day, always-online internet connectivity via 4G or 5G, super-fast boot times, and chipset-level support for security features like Windows Hello.
 However, there are also some platform caveats, including a lack of gaming support, the occasional driver issue, and software emulation that doesn’t quite cover everything you might need.
 But more on that in the following sections.